Tojikan/znz-roll20/docs/index.md

 ### Gameplay Overview ###

-Each player controls a character and each character comes with various Stats, Attributes, Skills, Abilities, and Equipment.
-Players state their action on their turn and then roll dice to determine the outcome of the action.
-This game is based off of Dice Pools - characters roll X amount of dice for an action, depending on their character's expertise.
-Players can add an attribute modifier to the roll, based on inherent characteristics of the player such as Strength or Intelligence.
-Finally, the roll results are added up and compared to a challenge number to determine the success of their action.

-Unlike other Dice Pool games, players have *limited* dice rolls based on a pool of Resources - Energy and Sanity and Ammo.
-Each dice roll will typically consume 1 of the resource (unless specified).
-Therefore players must carefully plan when to make rolls and how many to make.
-Players can restore their resources through consumption of food, alcohol, or other restoratives.

-Players can improve their character by spending XP points to buy upgrades.
-These upgrades can increase your Resource Pool maximums, increase proficiencies, learn skills, increase attribute scores, or learn powerful Abilities.

-Other Notes:

-- Each character has a Health pool.
-If this health pool is ever reduced to 0, the player dies.
+This game is set in a post-apocalyptic Zombie scenario.
+In this world, human society has collapsed and most survivors have been left to fend for themselves.
+Players must find a way to survive in this harsh world, by scavenging for supplies and weapons to survive.
+Scarcity is a key focus in this game.
+Players must scrounge for food, water, and other necessities of life while also fending for themselves.

+- Each player controls a character that has various Attributes (inherent physical traits), Skills/Proficiencies (learned or trained knowledge), and Abilities (special powers and actions).
+During the game, players state their character's intended actions.
+Actions with indeterminate results will require a dice roll.
+The sum of the dice roll determines how successful your character is at completing the action.

+- This game uses a *Dice Pool* system.
+Every action the character declares utilizes either a Skill/Proficiency or a Physical attribute.
+The character's level in this Skill or Attribute determines *how many* dice they are able to roll for this action.
+Note that this only determines the *max* number of dice they are able to roll.
+However, players may want to choose to roll less dice than that because...

+- All characters have a limited pool of *Resources* and each roll consumes a resource.
+Players have Health, Energy (Physical Stamina), and Sanity (Mental Stamina).
+Their Ranged and Melee weapons have Ammo and Durability, respectively.
+Every Dice Roll for an action consumes one of these 5 resources.
+Players must carefully decide when to spend resources or when to conserve.

+- If a Character has their health reduce to 0, they will die.
+If their Energy is reduced to 0, all physical actions fail, speed is reduced, and they begin losing HP.
+If their Sanity is reduced to 0, all mental actions fail, character actions are determined at random, and their character gains a new Character Flaw occasionally.

-- The standard dice roll is a D10.
+- The standard dice roll is a 10-sided dice (D10).

+- Players gain experience points (EXP) by defeating enemies and completing tasks.
+EXP can be used to buy upgrades, such as learning new proficiencies/skills, increasing their resource pool maximums, improving their physical attributes, or learning powerful abilities.

 - Combat is turn based.
-Players have 2 actions.
-Repeating an action twice in the same turn consumes 2 energy.
-Available actions are:
-- - Attack
-- - Move 5 spaces
-- - Prepare to dodge - allows you to dodge one attack if you are attacked.
-- - Interact with the environment
-- - Reload
-- - Change equipment
+Players determine turn order by rolling initiative (with a D20) at the start of combat.
+    - Players have up to 2 actions on their turn.
-- At the end of player rounds, Infected will attack.
-If players do not dodge their attack, they will take damage and be grabbed.
-If they are grabbed, players can try to break free on their turn.
-If they remain grabbed by the next Infected round, they will be bit.
+    - Common Infected will attack at the end of player rounds.
+    - If attacked by Infected, players can use an action to dodge their attack.
+If they do not dodge or fail to dodge, they will be grabbed.
+Players can only try to break the grab on their next turn but *remaining* grabbed by the start of the next Infected round will cause them to be bit.

-- Players can equip one melee and one ranged weapon.
-- Players can wear one Head, one Body, one Arm, or one Leg gear.
+- Players can equip 1 melee and 1 ranged weapon.
+Players can also wear equipment on their Head, Body, Arms, and Legs.